GdKent/Introduction-to-Deep-Learning/README.md

 ![](Intro_to_DL.PNG)

 This repository serves as a place where I will keep a portfolio of a variety of different deep learning projects.
-These projects are meant to serve as references for working with different types of deep learning models on different unstructures data types (images, audio, text, multi-modal, etc.).
+These projects are meant to serve as references for working with different types of deep learning models on different unstructured data types (images, audio, text, multi-modal, etc.).

 ## Table of Contents
 1. Introduction to Deep Learning